Timur Ivanov: Early life and education

-In 2012, he served as Deputy Prime Minister of the Moscow Oblast, under governor Sergei Shoigu.
+From 2012 to 2016, he served as Deputy Governor of the Moscow Oblast, under governor Sergei Shoigu.
 From 2013 to 2016, he was the General Director of Oboronstroy JSC, a subordinate to the Russian Ministry of Defense.

+Deputy Minister of Defence (2016–2024)

-On 23 May 2016, by decree of the President of Russia, Ivanov was appointed Deputy Minister of Defense of the Russia.
-In the Ministry of Defense, he oversees issues related to property management and quartering of troops, housing and medical support of the Russian Armed Forces, and is responsible for the construction, reconstruction and overhaul of facilities of the Russian Ministry of Defense and military mortgages.
+On 23 May 2016, Ivanov was appointed Deputy Minister of Defense of Russia, ending his tenure as Deputy Governor.
+He officially took office on 11 November by presidential decree, replacing Aleksey Dyumin.
+In the Ministry of Defense, he oversees issues related to property management and quartering of troops, housing, and medical support of the Armed Forces of the Russian Federation, and is responsible for the construction, reconstruction, and overhaul of facilities of the Russian Ministry of Defense and military mortgages.

 During the COVID-19 pandemic in Russia in 2020, he supervised the construction of 16 multifunctional medical centers of the Ministry of Defense for the treatment of patients with COVID-19.

-On 27 December 2021, following Yevgeny Zinichev's death, there are rumors that Ivanov would be the next official minister of emergency situations.
+On 27 December 2021, following Yevgeny Zinichev's death, there were rumors that Ivanov would be the next official Minister of Emergency Situations.

+On 23 April 2023, several dozen activists gathered at a rally, organized by opposition leader Alexei Navalny's team.
+Anti-Kremlin activists urged the EU to impose sanctions on his ex-wife Svetlana.

+On 23 April 2024, the Russian government arrested Ivanov, charging him with accepting bribes.
+On 24 April, he was dismissed as deputy minister of defence by the order of Sergey Shoigu.
+According to other Russian sources, he was also been charged with "high treason".
+He has been linked to Oboronlogistics and the small fleet of vessels which transport material such as missiles and tanks for the AFRF.

+In July 2024 Magomed Khandayev, who was subordinate to Ivanov in the ministry and had been implicated and arrested in the corruption scandal there, died suddenly and unexpectedly while in custody.

+On 1 July 2025, Ivanov was convicted and sentenced to 13 years' imprisonment by the Moscow City Court for embezzlement.